 For example the detailed views of Applications, hosts, Cloud Foundry etc.

 All views available as a drill down or deeper analysis from a details view are visible in the in-page navigation within the header of a details view.
+View the page header cluster component implementation to see the behavior.
 Despite that, cross-linking enables users to analyze entities from a different perspective (e.g. view a host in smartscape).
 Whenever it is possible to cross-link an entity to an analysis view the context is taken along.
 For example when linking from a host view to the smartscape view, users can look at this particular host on smartscape and will see which other entities communicate with it.
 Cross-linking without taking the context along should be avoided at all times.